Indiana free child care assistance from the Development Fund.

 The size and turnaround time of the waiting list really depends on federal government funding levels, the date your application was completed, as well as state priority status.
 So Indiana will not be able to communicate exactly how long someone may be on the list.
 It can also change on an almost daily basis.
 The only way a low income, otherwise qualified parent can receive vouchers without going through the waiting list process is by receiving a TANF/IMPACT referral.
 This needs to be issued to them from the Division of Family Resources.
 The parent needs to be a TANF/IMPACT client in order to qualify.
 Lastly, they also must be deemed eligible for a referral by their Indiana Family Case Coordinator.

-Once you are entered into the program, the applicant will receive an invitation letter from the state.
+Once you are entered into the free program, the applicant will receive an invitation letter from the state.
 As part of this process you will also receive a list of what you must bring to your appointment, as complete documentation is required in order to receive this child care voucher.
 The family also must have a licensed CCDF childcare provider that they want to use.

 Be sure you stay in contact with the state as you apply and even after you are accepted into the Care & Development Fund.
 Indiana’s Children's Bureau notifies those families that are on the waiting list that they are eligible for enrollment.
 So if the state can’t find you then you will miss out.